Weebly Review for Small Businesses 2022

-We approached this Weebly review a lot like a girl trying to figure out if her man’s really “marriage material.”
+We approached this Weebly review a lot like someone trying to figure out if their partner’s really “marriage material.”

-We went through Weebly’s templates, tools, and e-commerce features.
+We went through Weebly’s templates, tools, and ecommerce features.
 We did a quick browse of the app store to get a complete picture of what our business could be like as a Weebly website.
-And we all know that guy who’s different with his friends than he is in private, so we did a little digging into the Weebly business plans—just to see how different they really are from the free version that everyone else gets to see.
+And we all know that person who’s different with their friends than they are in private, so we did a little digging into the Weebly business plans—just to see how different they really are from the free version that everyone else gets to see.

 Long story short, the experience varies a lot depending on your business, the templates you use, the plugins you get, and the plan you sign up for.
 So Weebly definitely isn’t for everyone.

-But if you’re a low-maintenance kind of girl site (like a restaurant that just needs a place to list their address and current menu), if you can put up with a few glitchy bugs, and if you’re willing to put in the time to get that Weebly website builder working for you, then the platform can offer a lot of perks.
+The bottom line: If you're a low-maintenance kind of site (like a restaurant that just needs a place to list its address and current menu), if you can put up with a few glitchy bugs, and if you’re willing to put in the time to get that Weebly website builder working for you, then the platform can offer a lot of perks.

 Wondering if you can hang with Weebly?
-Read on for our full Weebly review.
+Check out our Weebly how-to page to see us build a page from scratch, or read on for our full Weebly review.

 Weebly is best for brick-and-mortar stores